matthewmx86/Redmond-Firefox/README.md

 ```
 tar -xvzf firefox_IE.tar.gz -C ~/.mozilla/firefox/vugvl4ul.default-release/chrome/
 ```
+Note(Quantum 65 and above:
+You must manually enable user stylesheets (userchrome) in Firefox as it is disabled by default in newer versions of Firefox Quantum.
+1. Navigate to "about:config" in Firefox
+2. Enter the following text in the search box: toolkit.legacyUserProfileCustomizations.stylesheets
+3. Set the option toolkit.legacyUserProfileCustomizations.stylesheets to True

 The Firefox theme should now be installed and will be activated once you close all Firefox sessions and restart Firefox.

 ##Screenshots